 However, if a complaint relates to a decision about access to, or correction of, personal information, an individual can first complain to an EDR scheme.

 Since November 2018, the EDR scheme recognised by the Information Commissioner is the Australian Financial Complaints Authority.

 If a person is not satisfied with the EDR outcome, they may complain to the Australian Information Commissioner.

-Also, the Australian Retail Credit Association has developed an information website (https://creditsmart.org.au) to help consumers understand the effects of the PA 1988 on credit reporting.
+Also, the Australian Retail Credit Association maintains an information website (https://creditsmart.org.au) to help consumers understand the effects of the PA 1988 on credit reporting.